top of page

 ** This is an official paper petition that will get this issue onto the ballot and requires your handwritten signature to be valid (not online).

-Please ask everyone signing a petition to also visit our Contact Page to stay current with updates!
+Sign up on our Contact Page to stay current with updates!

 You Can Do This!
 Video: How To Circulate a Petition